Opheodrys aestivus

 Current Threats, Status, and Conservation

-In 2016, the New Jersey Endangered and Nongame Advisory Committee recommended a Special Concern status for this species within the state, but no formal rule proposal has been filed to date.
+In 2016, the New Jersey Endangered and Nongame Advisory Committee recommended a Special Concern status for this species within the state and the status update was adopted in January 2025.
 The Special Concern status is largely due to population declines and habitat loss.
 Reasons for the decline in their population are loss of habitat, illegal capture for the pet trade, road mortality, and direct killing.
 This species, like many snakes, has an undeserved bad reputation and they are often killed, which is illegal in New Jersey.

 HOW TO HELP